-If there is no sperm in the man’s ejaculation that is capable of fertilization, it may be possible to extract sperm from the epididymis (MESA) or through a biopsy from the testicular tissue (TESE) and used for artificial insemination via ICSI.
+If there is no sperm in the man’s ejaculation that is capable of fertilization, it may be possible to extract sperm through a biopsy from the testicular tissue (TESE) and used for artificial insemination via ICSI.

 With hormone therapy, egg cell maturation is stimulated and ovulation controlled with an injection of the fertility hormones LH and FSH before artificial insemination.

 If more eggs are extracted after hormone treatment than are required for an IVF/ICSI cycle, these can be carefully frozen and used later for another cycle of artificial insemination.

 The embryos obtained through artificial fertilisation are transferred through the vagina and cervix into the uterine cavity using a very thin catheter.
 The process is painless for the woman and takes only a few minutes.

 It is possible to transfer embryos(usually through IVF/ICSI) that have reached the blastocyst stage on day 5.
 This makes the outlook for pregnancy particularly good.